4dsystems/ViSi-Genie-Arduino-Library-BETA/README.md

 Arduino Library for 4D Systems ViSi-Genie Environment

-This library is an updated version of the original genieArduino library https://github.com/4dsystems/ViSi-Genie-Arduino-Library and includes additional enhancements and funcationality.
+This library is an updated version of the original genieArduino library https://github.com/4dsystems/ViSi-Genie-Arduino-Library and includes additional enhancements and functionality.

 ## Information

 This library provides high level functions for the Arduino, to ease communication with 4D Systems modules when using the module configured with ViSi-Genie.
 Workshop4 PRO adds additional features to ViSi-Genie, allowing the User to write 4DGL code which can be executed at will from ViSi-Genie, enabling many advanced features not previously possible, as well as the Smart Widgets Editor for creating your own gauges, sliders, knobs etc.
-Please refer to the 4D Systems website, namingly the Workshop 4 Product Page, for documentation regarding Workshop 4, and its environments.
+Please refer to the 4D Systems website, specifically the Workshop 4 Product Page, for documentation regarding Workshop 4, and its environments.
 [4D Systems website, Workshop4 Product Page](http://www.4dsystems.com.au/product/4D-Workshop-4-IDE)

 ## Installation